Mary-kk/Loan-Approval-Prediction/README.md

 # Loan-Approval-Prediction

 ## Overview
-This project demonstrates a machine learning pipeline to predict loan approval decisions based on applicant and loan details.
+This project showcases a machine learning pipeline to predict loan approval decisions based on applicant and loan details.
 The goal is to assist financial institutions in streamlining the loan application process and enhancing decision-making efficiency.

 The dataset used for this project can be accessed directly from the following link: